 In our previous episode, we learned what MOA is and how to use an MOA scope.
 It’s time for the next episode to air and help you guys learn yet another term.
-I promise I will try to keep it simple and straightforward like last time.
+I promise I will try to keep it simple like last time.

 Without further ado, let’s learn a bit more about MRAD.